Welcome to OptimoRoute™

-The first step is to create an OptimoRoute account using the sign-up form.
-Choose a company ID (for example your domain name), enter your email and choose a password.
+First choose a company ID (for example your domain name), enter your email, and choose a password.

-Second step is to create drivers and vehicles.
-Adjust the number of drivers by either entering a number or clicking up/down.
-Set the driver work and break time then click on the Next button.
+Next, create your drivers.
+For every driver, one vehicle is automatically created.
+Adjust the number of drivers by entering a number or clicking the up/down arrows.
+Set the drivers’ work and break times then click Next.

-Once your drivers have been created, we will have a list of addresses/stops loaded into your account so you can test out the optimization within seconds of creating your account.
+Once your drivers have been created, we will automatically load sample orders into your account so you can test out the optimization within seconds of creating your account.